mardesco/bliss/readme.txt

 == Description ==

 A blissful website experience.
 "Bliss" is a mobile-friendly, responsive WordPress theme.
-Featuring theme options, to simplify your life.
-Easily add a site logo, select a color scheme, create slideshows, and more.
+Built-in theme options let you easily add a site logo, select a color scheme, create slideshows, and more.

 * Flexible and simple.
 Appropriate for beginners and advanced users alike.
 * Theme option to easily add your company's logo to the header bar